When it comes to weight loss there are very few supplements that actually work.

 When supplementing with ALA there are a few things to consider:

-Alpha lipoic acid generally has more benefit when it is in a sustained release or delayed release form.
+Alpha lipoic acid generally has more benefits when it is in a sustained release or delayed release form.

 This allows for a sustained level of alpha lipoic acid to be absorbed throughout the day.